-A two-day training on group therapy for mental health practitioners
+A two-day training on group therapy for mental-health practitioners.

-“From a woman’s perspective this conference has been valuable in empathizing with the male in the sexually abused role.
+“From a woman’s perspective, this conference has been valuable in empathizing with the male in the sexually abused role.
 As universal as the techniques in healing (recovery) dealing with male sexual abuse is certainly imperative to have this information that has been presented in this conference.
 Thank you so much.”

 “Their work is vital to creating a world of less violence, less embodied trauma and more culturally competent providers.”

-– michael munson, Executive Director, FORGE, Milwaukee, Wisconsin.
+Michael Munson, Executive Director, FORGE, Milwaukee, U.S.

-[Their] commitment to the issue of male child sexual abuse and the needs of men goes far and beyond their sophisticated treatment services – they are indeed advocates, innovators and forerunners in this important field.
+[Their] commitment to the issue of male childhoood sexual abuse and the needs of men goes far and beyond their sophisticated treatment services – they are indeed advocates, innovators and forerunners in this important field.

 Kathy Barbini, Director of Boys & Men Healing, Big Voice Pictures, U.S.